Home

 • Drop quickly all the way down to the floor, and then push-up explosively into the air.

-• While in the air, clap you hands together once before you drop to the ground and start you next push-up.
+• While in the air, clap you hands together once before you drop to the ground and start your next push-up.

 Incline Depth Jump Push-ups

 Equipment: A box that's high enough to raise your feet above your head when you're down in a push-up position.
-Also, mats to place your hands on.
+Also, mats to place under your hands.

-Start on the ground, hands at shoulder width and toes on the floor in a regular push-up position, but with your feet up on the box.
-Your hands will start in-between the mats, on the floor.
+Start on the ground, hands at shoulder width and up on your toes as in a regular push-up position, but with your feet up on the box.
+Your hands will start in between the mats, on the floor.

-• Explosively push up, off the floor and into the air for your push-up and then land by catching yourself with both hands on the mats in a push-up position (which will be a slightly wider hand placement than when you started).
+• Explosively push up off the floor into the air and then land by catching yourself with both hands on the mats in a push-up position (which will have a slightly wider hand placement than when you started).

-• Reset you hands on the floor and then push up and off the floor again.
+• Reset your hands on the floor before the next repetition.

 Elevated Explosive Push-ups

-Equipment: 3 Boxes, stacks of books, or other objects of the same altitude (6 - 12 inches off the floor) that you can position you hands and feet on.
+3 Boxes, stacks of books, or other objects of equal height (6 to 12 inches off the floor) that you can position beneath your hands and feet.

 Start in a push-up position with your hands and feet on the 3 boxes, hands at shoulder width and with your arms extended.
-Your feet will stay on their box for the entire time.
+Your feet will stay on their boxes the entire time.

 • Take your hands off the boxes and drop to the floor.

-• Absorb as little of the impact against the floor as you can and then explosively push yourself back into the air.
+• Absorb as little of the impact against the floor as you can, then explosively push yourself back into the air.

-• Coming down from the explosive floor push-up, catch yourself with your hands on the boxes.
+• Coming down from the explosive push-up, land with your hands on the boxes.
+That's one rep.

-• After absorbing just as much of the impact on the boxes as necessary, push-up explosively into the air to start the sequence all over again.
+• After absorbing as little of the impact on the boxes as possible, push-up explosively into the air to start the sequence all over again.

 There, that's the entire plyometric workout.
-You can use it to get benefits for a variety of sports, or just to jump higher and have your punches snap out faster.
+You can use it to get benefits for a variety of sports, or just to jump higher and make your punches snap out faster.

 • Click here to learn more about Plyometrics!